 Note: As mulches decompose they use up soil nitrogen.
-Watch closely for signs of nitrogen deficiency and apply appropriate fertilizers, if necessary.
+Watch closely for signs of nitrogen deficiency and apply appropriate organic fertilizers, if necessary.

 Roses appreciate an application of slow release fertilizer in spring, midsummer, and again in the fall.
-Use organic fertilizer and add a tablespoon of chelated iron to the dry mix.
+Use organic fertilizer and add a tablespoon of granulated iron to the dry mix.
 Apply the fertilizer mix around the base of the plants, dibble it into the soil and water well.

 The ideal time to prune roses is when they are dormant.
 The purpose of pruning is to improve the health of the plant and control the shape.

 First, remove any leaves that remain on the plant.

 Next, cut out any dead, diseased or injured wood.
 Look for branches that are different in color to determine if they are dead.
 Usually dead branches are brown or black, but sometimes its just hard to tell.
 One sure way is to cut off a bit from the tip of the stem.
 Is it green inside?
 If so, then it is alive.
 If the stem is brown inside, that means it is dead.

 Roses need excellent air circulation.
 Remove any branches which cross through the center of the plant.
 Those will inhibit vital air circulation once they grow leaves again in the spring.
 Make sure to remove them as close as possible to where they grow from (watch Pruning Shrubs for Color and Beauty – video).
 If you leave a stub, new growth will form there.
 One way to get close is to place the blade of the pruning shear flat against the stem.